 (2) A person is exempt from the Electricity Industry Act 2004 section 7(1) if the generation capacity of the generating works concerned is less than 30 MW at each connection point.

-(3) The exemption provided for in subclause (2) is subject to the condition that, if the generating works are connected to a transmission system or distribution system of a relevant corporation that forms part of the SWIS, the metering of the supply of electricity from those works must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Metering Code 2005.
+(3) The exemption provided for in subclause (2) is subject to the condition that, if the generating works are connected to a transmission system or distribution system of an electricity corporation that forms part of the SWIS, the metering of the supply of electricity from those works must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Metering Code 2005.

 [Clause 3 amended in Gazette 9 Oct 2009 p.
-3992.]
+3992; 29 Jun 2012 p.
+2934.]

+4A.
+Exemptions for supply to commercial premises on which generating works are located

+(1) A person (the supplier) is exempt from the Electricity Industry Act 2004 section 7(3) if the distribution system concerned —

+(a) is connected to generating works operated by the supplier; and

+(b) is used or to be used solely for the transportation of electricity for consumption by another person on commercial premises on which the generating works are located.

+(2) A person (the supplier) is exempt from the Electricity Industry Act 2004 section 7(4) if —

+(a) the electricity is generated using generating works operated by the supplier; and

+(b) the supplier is exempt, under clause 3(2), from the Electricity Industry Act 2004 section 7(1) in relation to the generating works; and

+(c) the electricity is sold for consumption on commercial premises on which the generating works are located.

+[Clause 4A inserted in Gazette 29 Jun 2012 p.
+2934.]

 4. Exemptions for on-supply to commercial premises

 (1) In this clause —

-commercial premises means premises or any part of premises used, or intended to be used, for commercial or industrial purposes;

 scheme has the meaning given to that term in the Strata Titles Act 1985 section 3(1);

 strata company has the meaning given to that term in the Strata Titles Act 1985 section 3(1).